saltosaurus-zz/PUMA/README.md

 ##### doTests.py
 Takes the weights and the test data (movie information from 2011 and 2012) and computes the prediction performance.

+### USAGE

+To use the scripts, you must first modify the following line:
+	db = MySQLdb.connect(host="", user="", passwd="",db="IMDB")
+Add your host, username and password to the IMDB database copy you are using.
+At the command line, enter:

+	python dataGet.py

+This will execute the data gathering script.
+Once this has completed, enter:

+	python compWeight.py

+This will run the data through the perceptron, computing the resultant weights.
+Once you have the weights, determine the prediction error by entering:

+	python doTests.py